 - Students Vote for their favourite scientist to win €500 to fund their own STEM engagement plans (not all events have voting).

 Log in and get started

-If this is your first time taking part, you will need to create a password to set up your account ❯
+When we have a place for you in one of our activities you will receive your login details by email.
+The first time you take part, you will need to create a password to set up your account.

-It’s really helpful if you fill in your profile as soon as possible.
+It’s important that you fill in your profile as soon as possible.
 It typically takes 20 to 30 minutes to complete.

 Note on social media accounts: Please do not add links to personal social media accounts (e.g. Twitter handles, Instagram).
 This helps keep the school students’ interactions with you during the activity in a fully moderated space, i.e. this website.